Shubh-Bharadwaj/RAG-Chatbot/README.md

 **- Python Libraries:** For building the chatbot and managing data flow.

 **- Vector Stores:** Essential for embeddings and effective retrieval of contextual data.

+## Note
+The chatbot is designed to interact with _machinelearning-lecture01.pdf_, answering questions based on its introductory machine learning content.
+However, you can also upload your own documents to personalize the chatbot’s responses to your unique data sources.